Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following the US-UK-led coalition, the European Union's Aspides force was also deployed in February to help protect vital maritime trade routes in the Red Sea from Houthi attacks.

-Houthi attacks in the Red Sea have disrupted global shipping, forcing shipping companies to reroute longer and more expensive journeys around South Africa, and raising concerns that the Israel-Hamas war could spread to the Middle East.
+Houthi attacks in the Red Sea have disrupted global shipping, forcing shipping companies to reroute longer and more expensive journeys around South Africa, and raising fears that the Israel-Hamas war could spread to the Middle East.

 Bui Huy (according to Reuters)